Pussy Galore: Fleming novel

 In Ian Fleming's 1959 novel Goldfinger, Pussy Galore is the only woman in the United States known to be running an organized crime gang.
 Initially trapeze artists, her group of performing catwomen, "Pussy Galore and her Abrocats", is unsuccessful, so the women train as cat burglars instead.

 Her group evolves into an all-lesbian organization, based in Harlem, known as the Cement Mixers.
-In the novel, she has black hair, pale skin, and (according to Bond) the only violet eyes that James Bond has ever seen.
+In the novel, she has black hair, pale skin, and the only violet eyes that James Bond has ever seen.
 She is in her 30s, and her voice is low and attractive.
 Born into poverty in the rural Southern United States, she fell into juvenile delinquency.
 Attempting to go straight, she joined the circus and became an acrobat.
 Pussy tells Bond that she became a lesbian after she was sexually abused by her uncle at the age of 12.

-Auric Goldfinger enlists the help of Pussy and her Cement Mixers to carry out "Operation Grand Slam", a scheme to kill all the soldiers guarding Fort Knox by poisoning their water supply with a water-borne nerve agent (GB, also called sarin), and then to use a nuclear weapon he had purchased from a quartermaster storekeeper at an Allied military base in Germany for a million dollars to blow open the United States Bullion Depository and contaminate the one billion dollars of gold stored there with the nuclear bomb to make it radioactive, which will vastly increase the value of his gold holdings.
+Auric Goldfinger enlists the help of Pussy and her Cement Mixers to carry out "Operation Grand Slam", a scheme to kill all the soldiers guarding Fort Knox by poisoning their water supply with a water-borne nerve agent (GB, also called sarin), and then to use a nuclear weapon to make the one billion dollars of gold in the United States Bullion Depository radioactive, which will vastly increase the value of his gold holdings.
 Goldfinger chooses the Cement Mixers because he needs a group of women to impersonate the nurses in the fake emergency medical teams he plans to send into the poison-stricken Fort Knox.

 After Bond and Felix Leiter foil "Grand Slam", Galore runs into Bond while impersonating a stewardess on Goldfinger's hijacked escape flight to the Soviet Union (which carries his remaining fortune in gold).
-Bond, having previously been drugged by a fake vaccination, has been kidnapped and transported onto the plane to join Goldfinger, who is determined to kill him at last.
+Bond, having previously been drugged by a fake vaccination, has been kidnapped and transported onto the plane to join Goldfinger, who is determined to kill him.

 However, Bond punctures one of the aircraft's windows with a knife (causing Goldfinger's henchman Oddjob to be blown out and plunge to his death), then tackles Goldfinger, and in the ensuing struggle, kills him.
 Bond then forces the crew of the plane to reverse course.
 When the gold-heavy craft runs out of fuel, and the crew must ditch it in the ocean, Bond and Pussy are the only ones who manage to escape into a life raft.
 The end of the novel hints that Pussy is sent to prison, as she says to Bond, "Will you write to me in Sing Sing?"

 Her original Amazonian catwomen appear as characters in the film, but as small-aircraft aerobatic pilots rather than trapeze artists.